-Roads to Learning (Roads to Learning site)— Administered by the Association of Specialized and Cooperative Library Agencies (ASCLA), this project uses partnerships between libraries and community members to build and improve services and resources for children and adults with learning disabilities, improving literacy and library services in the process.
+Roads to Learning — Administered by the Association of Specialized and Cooperative Library Agencies (ASCLA), this project uses partnerships between libraries and community members to build and improve services and resources for children and adults with learning disabilities, improving literacy and library services in the process.
 Funding is provided by The Emily Hall Tremaine Foundation.

 A Sampling of ALA Resources

 For more information, contact sponsoring units.
 To order titles from ALA Editions, call 800-545-2433, press 7.
-ALA members receive a 10 percent discount.
+ALA members receive a 10% (ten percent) discount.